Yoann-Renard/Image-Manipulation-Module/README.md

 # Image-Manipulation-Scripts

-A set of useful image manipulation scripts.
+A set of useful image manipulation modules.